Leading for DEIJB in the International School

 Lisbon

-10 - 16 July 2025
+10 - 16 July 2025 Facilitators: Joel Llaban and Darnell Fine

-Listen to Joel Llaban Jr. answer the question “Why should you take this course?”
 Hear what our participants have to say about the course: Aldaine Wynter

-Educators around the world strive to create the best possible conditions to maximize learning for all learners in our care.
-Ensuring that all learners feel they ‘belong’ is fundamental to realizing that goal.
-In this week-long learning experience, we take the bold step of grappling with the critical work of defining and learning how to lead the application of actual practices that need to be eliminated, added or modified to transform our schools into learning communities reflective of diversity, equity, inclusion, justice and belonging.
+Recently in some parts of the world sentiments about these tenets have begun to pivot on the value of focusing on those practices.
+In this week-long learning experience, we take the bold step of grappling with the critical work of defining and learning how to lead the application of actual practices that need to be eliminated, added or modified to ensure our schools work for EVERY student.
 We will push the envelope on the personal commitment and the professional roles, skills, and responsibility of school leaders to define and implement those systemic improvements which are mission critical- to move from intent to impact.
 And we approach it with a sense of urgency.
-It’s time.
-This course is open to all leaders and educators who are committed to reflect, challenge assumptions, learn, and take action.
+This course is open to all leaders and aspiring leaders who are committed to reflect, challenge assumptions, learn, and take action.

 What will we learn?